-Q4015L5 Triac, S4010LS2 SCR, 24V-0.5A incandescent lamp, and other standard electronic components.
+S4010LS2 SCR, Q4015L5 Triac, 24V-0.5A incandescent lamp, and other standard electronic components.
+Data sheets for the SCR and Triac are linked on the EE 330 Class Web site.

 Background:

 Thyristors are devices commonly used in high power applications and are used extensively throughout the power electronics field.
 These devices are unique in that a small gate current or gate voltage can trigger a large current flow, regardless of whether that base current remains on or not.
 In their most ideal form, they are electronic switches where a logic-level signal can rapidly turn the switch ON or OFF.
 Thyristors are designed to operate as switches over a wide range of voltage and current levels and can be used to switch resistive loads but more commonly they are used to switch reactive loads.
 In this experiment emphasis will be placed only on switching resistive loads.
 Some additional circuit design issues become relevant when switching large reactive loads due to the extreme voltages or currents that are inherent when rapidly switching energy storage elements.